 The school counseling program admission requirements include:

-• Two letters of recommendations that indicate applicant’s ability to participate in the rigors of graduate school as well as the traits applicants possess to be a future allied health practitioner.
+Submit two letters of recommendation that indicate the applicant’s ability to participate in the rigors of graduate school as well as the traits applicants possess to be a future allied health practitioner.
+At least one faculty letter of recommendation is preferred.